callmelazarus/leetcode-codewars-journey/README.md

 **Lesson:**
 - RE-gex library has multiple string maniupulation methods.
 I used the findall method, which found a certain substring of strings, and returned a list of individual letters in the correct order (removed punctuation, and the spaces.
+- You can actually check to see if one dictionary is equal to another dictionary
+- You can check to see if something is in a dictionary using 'in'

 ## Nov 4, 2022 - Friday